-Ah Vienna, a city is filled with elegance, romantic architecture, world-class museums, bustling squares, and the fragrance of wiener schnitzel in the air.
-If you’re headed there soon I have listed some of the best places for your Vienna one day trip.
-Although 24 hours is not enough you can get a brief taste of this city with my one day in Vienna travel guide.
+Ah, Vienna!
+A city filled with elegance, romantic architecture, world-class museums, bustling squares, and the fragrance of wiener schnitzel in the air.
+If you only have 24 hours in this city, I have listed some of the best places for your one day in Vienna.
+Although you will want to stay longer after visiting, you can get a brief taste of this city with my one-day Vienna travel guide.

 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.